-Marchwood Maintenance Company have been undertaking Test and Inspections on Commercial, Industrial and Domestic properties for nearly 20 Years.
+Marchwood Maintenance Company have been undertaking Test and Inspections on Commercial, Industrial and Domestic properties for 26 Years.

 I am qualified to City and Guilds 2391 Test and Inspection level and adhere to the strict guidelines set out by the NICEIC and IEE Wiring Regulations BS7671 and Guidance Note 3.

 I always issue certificates where required, these are now in the form of a paper copy, email PDF version or both if required.

 i offer a full and concise fault finding service.
 Using the latest test equipment from Megger.

 call us if you require this service.

 You may hear Fixed Testing referred to as the following:

 What is Fixed Wire Inspection & Testing?

 Fixed Testing involves testing the electrical installations and systems that conduct electricity around the building.
 It covers all of the electrical wiring in a building and includes main panels, distribution boards, lighting, socket outlets, air conditioning and other fixed plant.
 Once the electrical installation has been tested and verified as safe, an EICR (Electrical Installation Condition Report) is issued.